-Roasted Rosemary Chicken is a whole chicken roasted with rosemary, lemon, and garlic.
-Use the broth and cooked vegetables to make a grain-free gravy “instantly” in a blender.
+Sneak Preview: This Oven-Roasted Lemon Rosemary Whole Chicken is a whole chicken roasted with rosemary, lemon, and garlic.
+Use the broth, onions, and garlic to make a grain-free and gluten-free gravy “instantly” with a blender.

-the words “Wonderful Gravy!” are scrawled across the original, food-stained copy of this recipe.
-That’s why I make this Roasted Rosemary Chicken.
-The gravy is easy, foolproof, and flavorful.
+The words “Wonderful Gravy!” are scrawled across the original, food-stained copy of this recipe.
+That’s why I make this Roasted Rosemary Lemon Whole Chicken.
+If you are a “gravy” person like me, you’ll love the easy, foolproof, and flavorful gravy.

-Now about the gravy–it is “instant” because you pour all the roast vegetables and juices in a blender with a little extra chicken broth.
-Give it a whirl for extremely smooth and tasty gravy without stirring, whisking, adding flour, making a roux, trying to get rid of lumps, etc.
+About the gravy–it is “instant” because you pour all the roast vegetables and juices in a blender with a little extra chicken broth.
+Then, give it a whirl for extremely smooth and tasty gravy without stirring, whisking, adding flour, making a roux, trying to get rid of lumps, etc.

 Only 6.6 grams of carbs in a serving of chicken and gravy combined.